supergreenlab/SuperGreenOS/README.md

 Follow the [get-started guide from espressif](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/).

 For now, the firmware handles multiple configurations at compile time, the current repository is not shipped with any configuration.
-For the project to compile, you need to clone one of the configuration repositories below:
+For the project to compile, you need to clone at `main/conf` one of the configuration repositories below:

 - [SuperGreenOSConf-Chronic2Leds](https://github.com/supergreenlab/SuperGreenOSConf-Chronic2Leds)
 - [SuperGreenOSConf-Chronic3Leds](https://github.com/supergreenlab/SuperGreenOSConf-Chronic3Leds)